itayonsight/typst-prd-ultasight-impellaAI-abiomed/main.typ

   - *Acceptability Definition*: A prediction is considered acceptable if it meets both visibility and stability criteria, supporting reliable identification.
   - *Negative Flow Handling*: If the acceptability criteria are not met, structures will not be marked.

-- *Clip/Frame Saving*:
+- *Clip Saving*:
   - *General Functionality*: Users operate the ultrasound's inherent capabilities to record clips or freeze frames.
-  - *Freeze Mode*: Users can freeze images, scroll through frames, and use ultrasound inherent calipers to perform manual annotations and measurements.
-Users have the option to show/hide/edit or discard AI-generated measurements.
-Users can export a single image to disk, an additional DICOM file will be automatically generated.
-Upon triggering a measurement or annotation, a pop-up will prompt the user to confirm if they want to hide the AI identifications, as AI overlays must be removed to proceed with manual measurements.
-  - *Clip Recording Mode*: User saves a clip for clinical evaluation.
-  - *Export Functionality*: Users can export both frozen images and recorded clips directly to a local folder during the scanning process.
-  - *Negative Flow*: If a freeze results in a timeframe too short for reliable identification, no identifications are displayed, and a prompt advises extending the duration.
-  - *Configuration Check*: Users must verify the proper configuration of the export destination to ensure accurate functionality.
+  - *Configuration prerequisite*: Users must verify the proper configuration of the export destination to ensure accurate functionality.

 - *Measurement*:
   - *Overview*: Evaluates saved clips for acceptability.
 Identifications are applied across the clip.